 receive a text message when you arrive back at YVR, no need to call

 Join the Rewards Program with Park N’ Fly Canada here:

-Contact Lisa Bain, Manya, Sally or Gisela to lock in your exclusive savings today!
+Contact Lisa Bain, Lisa Knotts, Manya, Sally or Gisela to book your own luxury experience today!

 In view of the fact that a destructive typhoon paid a visit to Vietnam before I did, I would like to start by thanking the weather gods for the relief.
 Apparently heavy rains continued to soak parts of the region, but my experience was to be, both literally and figuratively, a sunny one.